olewsaa/amateur-radio/OrangePi/README.md

 chmod +x install_winelink.sh
 ./install_winelink.sh vara_only
 ```
 If you want everything just issue the script without the «vara_only».
+The installation take a fair amount of time
+to complete.

-With luck everything should work now and a workable alternative to Raspberry Pi 4 is available.
+With luck everything should work now and a workable alternative to Raspberry Pi 4 is possible.

 ## WSJTX
 The WSJTX application can be installed using a